adammhaile/PlotDevice/README.md

 M5      ; pen up
 ```

-Please note that this also all depends on using the [ServoLaser](https://github.com/ManiacalLabs/ServoLaser).
+Please note that this also all depends on using the [ServoBuddy](https://github.com/ManiacalLabs/ServoLaser).
 This simple device merely reads the "laser" control signal (configured to output on the BLTouch deploy signal (`PA1`) pin) and converts that to a servo control signal.
 It provides automatic signal filtering so that you avoid fluttering as well as a built in trimpot that allows you to adjust the range and direction of motion.

+The ServoBuddy was originally intended to be sold by [Maniacal Labs](https://maniacallabs.com) but we decided to shut it down before that happened.
+I do, however, have a couple dozen ServoBuddy boards if anyone wants one.
+Just contact me via adammhaile [at] gmail [dot] com, and I can work out sending you one.
+Also, the device is not complicated and it would be relatively cheap to have the PCBs fabricated and buy the components - assuming you have the ability to flash the firmware on the ATTiny.

-There's probably a way to make Marlin directly output servo signals, triggered by and `M` code but the intent of the ServoLaser was to avoid the need for doing something like that.
+There's probably a way to make Marlin directly output servo signals, triggered by and `M` code but the intent of the ServoBuddy was to avoid the need for doing something like that.

 ## Build Notes